PowerClerk Support Center

 4. ArcGIS Web Adapter-specific FAQs

-Locating the ArcGIS Web Adapter
+Locating the ArcGIS Web Adapters

 Anyone in a Role with the Define Connections privilege can navigate to the Web Adapter Configurations tab by opening the PROGRAM DESIGN menu and clicking on Connections: